jstran9/ttran-paitest/README.md

 5. Install PhantomJS and add it to your PATH. (to test with Poltergeist)
     - Go here http://phantomjs.org/download.html and download phantomjs-2.1.1-windows.zip.
     - Extract it to a directory somewhere, i.e.: into C:, resulting in, C:\phantomjs-2.1.1-windows
-    - Now use the following command to it to the your path
+    - Now use the following command to it to the your system path -setx path "%path%;C:\phantomjs-2.1.1-windows\bin"
-        - PATH %PATH%;C:\phantomjs-2.1.1-windows\bin
     - verify that it is working with the below command
         - phantomjs
             - you should see "phantomjs> "